Do-It-Yourself Appliance Repair Help

 grasshoppers sitting with the master happily munching on freshly caught mice

-One Response to “Appliance Tip of the Day: Rodent Rage”
+One thought on “Appliance Tip of the Day: Rodent Rage

 I just visited this very helpful site today to find out what’s wrong with my spare fridge’s temperature, after milk began souring way too fast.
 I found that the condenser/compressor cooling fan was not operating, although he compressor was running.
 I unplugged the unit and turned the fan blade by hand till it spun freely, then plugged it back in.
 The fan spun up and ejected a small, dried up mouse which managed to get wedged between the blades and the fan shroud, binding the fan motor.
 My first thought was that I finally discovered a “better mousetrap”, but potentially at a high price.
 Afterwards, while waiting to see if the fridge would cool down properly, I revisited here to check the next step, in case the problem isn’t completely rectified.
 I was amazed to see the tips about vermin here and now am convinced that the Samurai Folks have experienced it all!